Adarsh-git02/Adarsh-git02/README.md

 passionate, hard-working individual keen in learning technologies and working on them.
-- 🔭 I’m currently working on HTML5, CSS3, JavaScript, Node.js, React,js MongoDB.
+- 🔭 I’m currently working on HTML5, CSS3, JavaScript, Node.js, React.js, MongoDB.
 - 🌱 I’m also focused on Data Structures and Algorithms, Problem Solving.
 - 💞️ Love to interact with new technologies, learn them and explore them.
 - 😄 You'll find me - Self-motivated, Focused, Hardworking & curious.